infinity0/msg-notes/appendix/05-hybrid.rst

 CH(pId):
   H(CH(pId of previous accepted proposal) || pId || pId-type)

+The encoding should be unambiguous; the actual implementation may add extra padding characters beyond simple concatenation, if this is required.

 We include the (unauthenticated) channel sender and recipients in the hash for the packet-id, so that our consistency checks also cover this information.
 This is necessary, because our agreement algorithm uses that information.
 If we omit